colmap/colmap/doc/install.rst

 -------

 If you want to include and link COLMAP against your own library, the easiest way is to use CMake as a build configuration tool.
-By setting `-DLIBRARY_ENABLED` when configuring the COLMAP build and then running `ninja/make install`, COLMAP automatically installs all headers to ``${CMAKE_INSTALL_PREFIX}/include/colmap``, all libraries to ``${CMAKE_INSTALL_PREFIX}/lib/colmap``, and the CMake configuration to ``${CMAKE_INSTALL_PREFIX}/share/colmap``.
+After configuring the COLMAP build and running `ninja/make install`, COLMAP automatically installs all headers to ``${CMAKE_INSTALL_PREFIX}/include/colmap``, all libraries to ``${CMAKE_INSTALL_PREFIX}/lib/colmap``, and the CMake configuration to ``${CMAKE_INSTALL_PREFIX}/share/colmap``.